Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Theory

 \subsection{Orthogonal space sampling}

-All the techniques aiming at getting a free energy profile along one (or several) collective variable may suffer from free energy barriers in the space (of high dimension) orthogonal to the collective variable of interest.
+All the techniques aiming at getting a free energy profile along one or several collective variables may suffer from free energy barriers in the space orthogonal to the collective variable of interest.
 This general observation is well documented and several techniques have been developed to identify and tackle this intrinsic limitation\cite{hahn2020overcoming}.
-In the context of alchemical free energy simulations, the orthogonal degrees of freedom hindering convergence of sampling techniques only focusing on $\lambda$ may be the movement of part of host system such as a side chain rearrangement, the solvent reorganisation upon appearance/disappearance of the mutated system, or more involved high dimensional phenomena.
+In the context of alchemical free energy simulations, the orthogonal degrees of freedom hindering convergence of sampling techniques only focusing on $\lambda$ may be the movement of part of the host system such as a side chain rearrangement, the solvent reorganization upon appearance/disappearance of the mutated system, or more involved high dimensional phenomena.

 If such orthogonal degrees of freedom are well identified, then the most straightforward strategy to circumvent the associated free energy barriers is to resort to biasing techniques along these degrees of freedom.
 This is for example the strategy followed in the recently introduced alchemical metadynamics\cite{hsu2023alchemical}.
-As stated in the introduction, one can also introduce a bias on a "generic" orthogonal degree of freedom such as the force acting on $\lambda$ as is done in the OSRW family of methods\cite{zheng2008random,zheng2012practically}.
+As stated in the introduction, one can also introduce a bias on a ``generic'' orthogonal degree of freedom such as the force acting on $\lambda$ as is done in the OSRW family of methods\cite{zheng2008random,zheng2012practically}.

-Note that one can also rely on a combination of a Adaptive Biasing Force and (well tempered) metadynamics\cite{fu2018zooming,fu2019taming,chen2021overcoming}, that has been shown to enhance orthogonal space exploration while keeping the good properties of ABF.
-Still this would require some special treatment of the metadynamics bias in our context because of the reflective boundary conditions imposed on $\lambda$.
+Note that one can also rely on a combination of an Adaptive Biasing Force and metadynamics\cite{fu2018zooming,fu2019taming,chen2021overcoming}, which has been shown to enhance orthogonal space exploration while keeping the good properties of ABF.
+Still, this would require some special treatment of the metadynamics bias in our context because of the reflective boundary conditions imposed on $\lambda$.